theKashey/react-imported-component/README.md

 It does not matter how do you bundle your application - it could be even browser.
 The secrect sause is a __cli__ command, to extract all your imports into imports map, and use it later to load chunks by request.
 - You might even dont have any separated chunk on the server side - it would still works.
 - You might even ship module/nomodule scripts, using, for example, [devolution](https://github.com/theKashey/devolution) - no additional configuration would be required.

+## Why you need SSR
+In case of imported component SSR is a "dry run" of your application - an easy way to discover required pieces powered by zero latency(you are already on the server) and super fast speed connection (all scripts are in memory).

+However - you dont need SSR to get the same benefits on pure ClientSideRendered solutions - _prediction_ would be enought.
+The common approach is to
+- load first part of components, including Providers, which would load something they need.
+Like translations.
+- then hit, and load the current route
+- then do the same with the sub route

+This causes effect known as `loading waves`, the effect SSR could mitigate almost in full.

+However, nothing stops you from loading translation data in the parallel to the routes, and loading route and sub route in the same time, not sequentially.
+You can have backend-for-frontend, why not to have frontend-for-frontend?
+Just handle route, cookies, and whatever you could handle, outside of React.
+[Redux-first-router](https://github.com/faceyspacey/redux-first-router) and principles behind it are the great example of this idealogy.

 ### Not using React.Lazy with React-Hot-Loader
 There is design limitation with React.lazy support from RHL size, so they could not be reloaded without